Grange Moor Matters

 Please keep the site clean and tidy, although the property is currently unoccupied, so if you use the re-cycling bins please close the gates after you leave.

-Thank you to everyone who has respected the work that has been done and have used the re-cycling bins for the correct purpose, sadly there are still one or two people who do not seem to share this respect this and continue to abuse the site.
+Thank you to everyone who has respected the works that has been done and have used the re-cycling bins for the correct purpose, sadly there are still one or two people who do not seem to share this respect this and continue to abuse the site.

 The Bins are emptied on a regular basis, if you visit the site and notice that a bin is full, please ring the number on the bins and ask them to come along and empty the bins

 It’s up to you now to keep these bins tidy, please use them only for glass re-cycling.
-DO NOT LEAVE ANY RUBBISH AT THIS SITE AND MAKE SURE THE GATES ARE KEPT CLOSED
+DO NOT LEAVE ANY RUBBISH AT THIS SITE AND IF POSSIBLE MAKE SURE THE GATES ARE KEPT CLOSED

 FLY TIPPING IN GRANGE MOOR

-Please, in addition to letting Councillor Bill Armer know, tell us as well We are keeping a record of how much fly tipping takes place in and around the village, thank, so please let us know if you see anything around the village
+Please, in addition to letting Councillor Bill Armer know, tell us as well.
+We are keeping a record of how much fly tipping takes place in and around the village, thank, so please let us know if you see anything around the village

 The Newsletter is delivered by a dedicated group of Association Members and residents to nearly 500 homes in the village